NicoRouger/ArduStick/README.md

 This was done as a way to get hands on experience with some tools, such as KiCad (schematics, layout), 0805 SMD soldering, 8bit PIC microcontroller.

 The main purpose is also to build myself a DIY Arduboy FX clone in an arcarde bartop format, with full scale arcade stick and buttons.

+This was also an occasion to add some functionnalities and changes to the original - see below.

 <img src="./Images/ArduStick-Project.jpg" width="300">